ProceduresGovernment

 #permalink to section

-At first quarter of 2025 the male workforce in Childminders, the Disabled and the Elderly in Private Homes was higher in the educational segment with 16 to 18 years of schooling (2.72k), while the female workforce was higher in the educational segment with 7 to 9 years of schooling (87.9k).
+During the first quarter of 2026, male and female workforce in Childminders, the Disabled and the Elderly in Private Homes was concentrated in the educational segment with 10 to 12 years of schooling (2.99k men and 85k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.